tracim/tracim/tools_docker/README.md

        algoo/tracim
 ```

-if you want a bit more security, you can remove password file.
+For more security, you may want to remove the password file.
 You will need it each time you need to run the docker.

 ```bash